Machine Learning in Plain Language

 ⚠️ Funding Challenge

-The strategic position for the future
+The Strategic Position for the Future

-Opportunity for Dutch businesses
+Opportunity for Organizations Worldwide

 📊 Methodology Transparency